deficts/flask-app/README.md

-# flask-app
+# Flask App
-Learning how to use Flask
+Learning how to use Flask following this Traversy Media [Tutorial](https://www.youtube.com/watch?v=zRwy8gtgJ1A&list=PLillGF-RfqbbbPz6GSEM9hLQObuQjNoj_)